(A) Conflict with the Revised Code

 (ii) Participates in education directly related to employment for an average of at least twenty hours per week during the month.

-(2) There are circumstances under which the county agency may reduce a work eligible individual's hours of participation in a work activity to less than the weekly hours otherwise required.
+(2) There are circumstances when the county agency may reduce a work eligible individual's hours of participation in a work activity to less than the weekly hours otherwise required.
 The county agency shall document the reason for not assigning the participant to all or some of the required hours.
-The appraisal or assessment shall be used to determine if it is appropriate to assign a reduced number of hours.
+The appraisal or assessment shall be used to determine when it is appropriate to assign a reduced number of hours.

 (5) One work eligible parent may complete all required work activity hours for a two-parent assistance group.

 (a) When a county agency determines that a work eligible individual has a temporary or permanent barrier to participation in a work activity, it may assign a work eligible individual to one or more alternative activities pursuant to rule 5101:1-3-12.12 of the Administrative Code.

 (b) There are no minimum number of hours required for assignment in alternative activities.

 (c) There are no limitations as to the number of work eligible individuals who may be assigned to alternative activities.